 Your opinion of James matters a great deal.
-If you think James was confused about the gospel of grace that Paul preached, then you might as well throw your Bible away.
-If James is preaching a different message from Paul, then the NT writers are a house divided.
+If you think James was confused about the gospel of grace, then you might as well throw your Bible away.
+If James was preaching a different message from Paul, then the NT writers are a house divided.
 And if the writers of the Bible do not agree with each other on basic issues of salvation, then the Bible cannot be trusted.

 But what of James the man?
 Why are Christians so divided on James himself?

-In Part 1 of this study I identified three different opinions that you can have of James.
+In an earlier article I identified three different opinions that you might have of James.
 Either (1) he didn’t understand the gospel of God’s grace, (2) at least not initially, or (3) he did.
 Before you read on, ask yourself, which of these has been my opinion of James?

 1. James, like Paul, had a one-on-one encounter with the resurrected Christ (1 Cor 15:7)